What does it mean to be “well”?

 If you want to change your actions, you have to change the beliefs that drive them.
 The problem with changing our beliefs is that it is not as simple as just “changing our mind.”
-First you have to learn to understand your beliefs through deconstruction, then you have to deprogram your beliefs the same way you were programmed in the first place, and then you can develop your own value system and reprogram your beliefs to align with them.
+First, you have to learn to understand your beliefs through deconstruction, then you have to deprogram your beliefs the same way you were programmed in the first place.
+Only then you can develop your own value system and reprogram your beliefs to align with them.

 Deconstruction is the first step in the process of deprogramming your beliefs and reprogramming them to be more in alignment with your own values.